Vision & Values

 Our Vision Statement

-The story of the Good Samaritan is used to help children understand and live the vision.
 This vision drives all aspects of school life at Stone CE Combined School.
-Children are taught to love and care for themselves and others through a rich and varied curriculum which includes our focus on well-being and skills for life.
+Children are taught to love and care for themselves and others through a rich and varied curriculum which includes our focus on well-being, mental health and 'skills for life'.

 We recognise that we are part of a much larger community and help our neighbours.